Eating Meals at Home Has Benefits

-Food Groups & Numbers of Servings: Menus for meals and snacks should provide the required number of servings from these MyPyramid food groups:
+Food Groups & Numbers of Servings: Menus for meals and snacks should provide the required number of servings from these MyPlate food groups:

-The amount of food you need to eat from each group depends on your age, sex and level of physical activity.
-To learn more about MyPyramid, refer to HGIC 4010, MyPlate or go to www.mypyramid.gov.
+The amount of food you need to eat from each group depends on your age, sex, and level of physical activity.
+To learn more about MyPlate, refer to HGIC 4010, MyPlate, and www.choosemyplate.gov.

 Mini-Meals: Your family’s on-the-go lifestyle may mean that you “graze” on several mini-meals daily instead of three meals and two snacks.
 Eating five or six mini-meals can be as healthful as three meals a day.
 This is the customary eating style in many places outside the United States.

 Add Variety to Every Meal

 It has been said that “we eat with our eyes.”
 Create visual appeal and prevent boredom in your meals by including a variety of foods from every food group.
 This is also the best way to get all the nutrients your body needs daily.
 Choose foods of contrasting colors, textures, flavors, sizes, and shapes.